MinnPost/minnpost-wordpress/wp-content/plugins/popup-maker/readme.txt

 * This popup plugin has limitless potential with no restrictions.
 If you can’t get the functionality you’re after, we’ll be happy to help you!
 Just ask at [https://wppopupmaker.com/support/](https://wppopupmaker.com/support/).
 * Slide Out Popups, Banner Bars, Floating Sticky Popups, Notification Popups, Loading Screen Popups, Video Lightboxes, and Opt-In Form Popups.
-* Our popups support the most popular form building plugins available: Ninja Forms, Gravity Forms, Contact Form 7, Caldera Forms, WP Forms, MC4WP (Mailchimp for WordPress), & More.
+* Our popups support the most popular form building plugins available: Ninja Forms, Gravity Forms, Contact Form 7, & More.
 * We support every list building form, including but not limited to: MailChimp, AWeber, InfusionSoft, GetResponse, Constant Contact, Mail Poet, Mad Mimi, Hubspot, and Emma.
 * Use our unique **Popup Editor** to build any content you can imagine inside of our popups, plus control popup sizing, position, animation, and so much more.
 * **Conditions** allow you to target exactly who will (and will not) see your popups.
 Target any WordPress content such as: posts, pages, and 26 more!